Skip to main content

 Recognition of Prior Learning

-If you've successfully completed the CFA program by passing all three levels of CFA exam, you may be granted one course exemption.
+If you have successfully completed the CFA program by passing all three levels of the CFA exam, you may be granted an exemption for 12 credit points.
 Contact the university for more information.

 Outcomes